A2.12: My time at school

 Instruction: Choose the correct solution

-(When I was a child, I always ___ to school by bike.)
+(When I was studying at school, I always ______ early to prepare the class.)

 Exercise 5: My time at school